codacy/docs/docs/repositories-configure/integrations/github-integration.md

 ## Generating automatic pull request summaries

+!!! info "This is a preview feature"
+    This is an upcoming Codacy feature.
+If you're interested, ask us for early access.

 Codacy can provide a clear, high-level summary of the code changes introduced by a pull request, based on the committed code.
 Codacy generates an overview of the changes in the pull request so that any reviewer can understand its intent and impact.